{FAQs}

 16How do I remove myselft from data broker sites manually?

 Data broker sites are numerous, each with its unique opt-out process.
-To effectively manage your data privacy, follow these steps: Begin by prioritizing removal based on traffic and opt-out complexity of each data broker site.
-Let us run a free scan to locate your profiles.
+You can hire us to delete your data for you or can try yourself.
+If you want to attempt performing data removal on your own, follow these steps: Begin by prioritizing removal based on traffic and opt-out complexity of each data broker site.
 Set up a dummy email and phone number to interact with data brokers for verification purposes.
 Submit opt-out requests separately for each website.
 Periodically check back to ensure your information has been removed, taking into account average opt-out timeframes.
 Remain vigilant even after removal, as data brokers may re-publish your data.
 Continuous monitoring is key to safeguarding your privacy.

 {How It Works}